 The PhD Steering Committee benefits from the presence of internationally reputed professors from foreign universities.
 The presence of at least one co-supervisor of your PhD project from a foreign research institution is highly recommended.
 A high percentage of your PhD students’ peers come from abroad.

 Your international training will be additionally strengthened by your stay (for a duration of 3 to12 months) in a foreign research institution, chosen to suit your area of interest.
 This opportunity will broaden your experience.
 By doing research in highly stimulating and competitive contexts, you will exchange ideas with other scholars and establish a network that will be useful in your future career

 In order to gain admission to the PhD programme, you will need to have obtained 300 ECTS credit points (Master degree) and have some relevant academic experience in the field of the programme.
-You will also have to demonstrate competence in the English language and be successful in the public competition (see the call below).
+You will also have to demonstrate competence in the English language with a recognized language certificate and be successful in a public competition (see call of 2019 below).

 Contact us by phone at +39 0471 012800 or send us an e-mail: email@example.com